March 23, 2020

 Our communities’ responses to the pandemic continue to evolve and have caused abrupt and dramatic changes in travel demand volumes and patterns on all roadways including local, collector, arterial, and freeway facilities.
 Specifically, travel demand is significantly reduced across all modes and travel patterns have also changed very substantially.
 These changes are the result of multiple factors such as school closures, restrictions on business operations, and an increased amount of telecommuting.

-The image on the right, comparing March 5, March 12, and March 17 of 2020, illustrates the remarkable and rapid effects these changes have had on morning peak hour speed characteristics along I-80 across the Bay Bridge in San Francisco, which is emblematic of the reduced travel demand being seen on roadways all across the United States.
+This image, comparing March 5, March 12, and March 17 of 2020, illustrates the remarkable and rapid effects these changes have had on morning peak hour speed characteristics along I-80 across the Bay Bridge in San Francisco, which is emblematic of the reduced travel demand being seen on roadways all across the United States.

 The current alternations in travel demand and patterns are ongoing and it is uncertain when a return to normalcy will occur.
-This fact raises an important question for transportation professionals: how can important projects that rely on field-collected volume data continue on so that we can avoid, or at least minimize, adverse effects to our productivity and to the larger economy in general?
+This raises an important question for transportation professionals: how can important projects that rely on field-collected volume data continue on so that we can avoid, or at least minimize, adverse effects to our productivity and to the larger economy in general?

 How can important projects that rely on field-collected volume data continue on?